kjpgit/techdemo/dotnet_task_memory_usage/README.md

 Measure the memory usage of a barebones C# coroutine (e.g. async/await task).

-The task just sleeps and hits a scoreboard in a loop.
+Each task just sleeps and hits a scoreboard in a loop.
 See the trivial [source code](Program.cs).

 ## Details